arasucar/recipe-app-api/README.md

 # To start a new project named "app" inside app directory
 docker-compose run --rm app sh -c "django-admin startproject app ."

-# To run the project
+# To run the app
 docker-compose up

+# To clean up the containers
+docker-compose down